ghastlymirror/ghastlyastro/src/content/blog/paradigm-review.md

 ---
 title: Paradigm, A Very, Very Surreal Game
 date: 2022-06-27
-description: I´m at it again, with another Game review about a surreal adventure game called Paradigm developed by Jacob Janerka.
-I got this one a while ago, and figured I would talk about it here.
+description: I´m at it again, with another Game review about a surreal adventure game called Paradigm developed by Jacob Janerka, which I´ve bought sometime ago on a bundle.
 category:
   - gaming
   - review